Employment in the UK: January 2025

 5. Employment

 Following an increase in the employment rate since early 2012, the rate decreased from the start of the coronavirus (COVID-19) pandemic.
-There was generally an increase from the end of 2020, followed by an overall decrease between mid-2023 and early 2024.
-The rate has largely been increasing since.
-Over the year since July to September 2023, the employment rate has been largely unchanged, although it increased in the latest quarter (July to September 2024).
+There had generally been an increase since the end of 2020, followed by a decrease between mid-2023 and early 2024.
+The rate then increased until mid-2024.
+In the latest quarter (September to November 2024) the rate decreased, but it remains largely unchanged on the year.

-Following decreases since mid-2023, the number of people with second jobs has increased on the year since July to September 2023.
-However, it fell in the latest quarter (July to September 2024), to 1.25 million (3.7% of people in employment).
+The number of people with second jobs increased in the first half of 2024, but fell in the latest quarter (September to November 2024) to 1.25 million, or 3.7% of people in employment.

 We also publish estimates of payrolled employees in our Earnings and employment from Pay As You Earn Real Time Information, UK bulletin and estimates of the number of jobs in our Vacancies and jobs in the UK bulletin.